fabferri/az-pattern/automation/readme.md

 <li>$templateCreateURI: URL to access to the ARM template to create the deployment. the template is stored in storage container</li>
 </h3>

-After the association of powershell script to the runbook is good pratice verify the workflow run as expected.
+After the association of powershell script to the runbook is good practice verify the workflow run as expected.

 In **Edit Powershell Runbook** select **Test pane**:
 [![12]][12]